TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

-at third place follows the number of the palette (refer to the next book section); the fourth position holds extensive options which are separated through colons and the last place contains information about the appearance (e.g. color and strucure).
-The information at the fourth place allow the use of the *Richt Text Editore*.
+at third place follows the number of the palette (refer to the next book section); the fourth position holds extensive options which are separated through colons and the last place contains information about the appearance (e.g. color and structure).
+The information at the fourth place allow the use of the *Rich Text Editor*.
 For a full list of the options refer to the already mentioned TYPO3-Online documentation for the TYPO3-Core API.

 `palettes`